 No. For example, increased stress after a workout is okay.
-But if it is still high the next day, after you have had a good night’s sleep, with no other stress factors affecting you, you might have gone a little too far.
+But if it’s still high the next day, after you’ve had a good night’s sleep, with no other stress factors affecting you, you might have gone a little too far.
 Why not cut yourself some slack the next time?

-My stress score is low, but it is colored red or blue, not green.
+My stress score is low, but it’s colored blue, not green.
 Why is that?

 Our algorithms calculate it based on heart rate variability analysis.
 Resilience has nothing to do with the intensity of any symptoms you may be experiencing.
 For example, you may feel better with a body temperature of 37–38 °C (99.5–101 °F) than of above 39 °C (102.5 °F), but your resilience may be worse.